 Debt management plans aren’t recommended for everyone.
 But the budgeting advice provided by reputable credit counseling agencies is broadly applicable, even if you don’t have serious debts.
 Just sitting and talking with someone who understands personal finance can be immensely helpful if you live paycheck to paycheck but haven’t descended into a vicious cycle of unpaid obligations.

-If you answer “yes” to the following questions, you should stick to non-DMP credit counseling services or look for a more suitable alternative to a debt management plan.
+If you answer “yes” to the following questions, you should stick to non-DMP credit counseling services or look for another suitable alternative to a debt management plan.

 1. Can You Do It on Your Own?